 secrets.yamlwhere you just added your new sealed secret.
 Remove any “creationTimestamp” fields from the yaml.

 kubectl apply -f secrets.yaml.
-If you don’t have permission, commit your changes to the repo and let ArgoCD apply the changes for you.
+If you don’t have permission, commit your changes to the repo and let FluxCD apply the changes for you.

-The sealed secret controller will then decrypt the sealed secret and generate a Kubernetes secret from it. that your secret got successfully created by running:
+The sealed secret controller will then decrypt the sealed secret and generate a Kubernetes secret from it.
+Your secret got successfully created by running:

 kubectl get secret mysecret -n dispatch -o yaml